 The work of the B612 Foundation and others over the past decade has shown that asteroid deflection is possible with current technology as long as the deflection is carried out decades before the impending impact.
 The urgency in completing the mission arises because there could be an impact from an asteroid in the next few decades, when the task of deflecting them becomes extremely difficult, or almost impossible (depending on the size of the asteroid) using current technology.
 Why take this risk?

 We are at the beginning of a new era in exploration where private organizations can now conduct grand and audacious space missions, previously only possible by governments – and at lower cost.
 Mapping the great unknown of the inner solar system is the first step to opening up this next frontier, as well as protecting Earth.

-The B612 Foundation believes that humanity can harness the power of science and technology to protect the future of civilization on this planet, while extending our reach into the solar system.
-Our view is that we are not passengers on Space Ship Earth – we are the Crew.
+We believe that humanity can harness the power of science and technology to protect the future of civilization on this planet, while extending our reach into the solar system.
+Our view is that we are not passengers on Spaceship Earth – we are the Crew.

-An important lesson we hope young people will be able to draw from Sentinel is that individuals and small private organizations can make a difference in the world.
+An important lesson we hope young people will be able to draw from the Sentinel Mission is that individuals and small private organizations can make a difference in the world.
 Through the power of science and technology, humanity must eventually be able to change the evolution of the solar system.
-The Sentinel mission may very well find an asteroid on a collision course with Earth (in fact it has a roughly 30 percent chance).
+The Sentinel Mission may very well find an asteroid on a collision course with Earth (in fact, it has a roughly 30 percent chance).
 It is our belief that the people of the world will then unite in carrying out a deflection of that asteroid to prevent this future impact.
-We hope that B612/Sentinel will be a source of inspiration to budding young scientists, engineers, and dreamers worldwide.
+We hope that the Sentinel Mission will be a source of inspiration to budding young scientists, engineers, and dreamers worldwide.